Blog, Random Places We Go (Photos)

 -Babe Ruth

-However, Paris has helped me uncover, develop, and enhance my own story in profound ways.
+However, Paris has helped me uncover, develop, and enhance my story profoundly.
 And although my experiences are too personal to share, I know that my time in Paris will impact the rest of my life.

 So it is for this reason, I am grateful to this wonderful city of stories.